-Docent facilitated tours for students are offered Tuesday through Thursday.
+Docent facilitated tours for students are offered Monday through Friday.
 The following guided programs are available.
-Each experience is designed to last 60 minutes.
+Each experience is designed to last 60 minutes unless noted otherwise.

-Best of the West (Grades 3 – 12): The frontier was home to many indigenous tribes and settled by rugged, versatile pioneers.
+Best of the West (Grades 3 – 12): The frontier was home to many indigenous tribes and settled by emigrants from across the globe.
 During this program students will compare and contrast Native American and non-Indian lifestyles, explore the legend of the American cowboy, analyze and interpret premier Western art using visual thinking strategy inquiry, and identify how artifacts and artwork help communicate the story of the West today.

 Oklahoma as the West (Grades 3 – 4): The frontier was settled by rugged, versatile pioneers from around the world.
 They moved into the new frontier for many reasons, and Oklahoma was no exception.
 Students will compare and contrast life in the state for its Native American population and turn-of-the-century settlers, analyze the role of the military including the Buffalo Soldier, explore life in a recreated turn-of-the-century frontier town, and make comparisons to their lives today.